mrachh/boxcode2d-legacy/README.md

 This repo contains a basic Fortran and Matlab wrapper for running the 8th order box code by Greengard and Ethridge.

-To verify successful compilation of the library, run `make test' after copying over the appropriate version of make.inc
+To verify successful compilation of the library, run `make test` after copying over the appropriate version of make.inc

-To generate the mex file run `make matlab' after copying over the appropriate version of make.inc
+To generate the mex file run `make matlab` after copying over the appropriate version of make.inc

 The interface on input requires a level restricted adaptive tree,